 The guided body scan is probably my favorite mindfulness tools.
 You see, one of my strongest intuitive abilities is clairesentience.
 What does that mean, you might ask?
 Clairesentience is the ability to feel clearly.
 In other words, I can sense information intuitively through my own physical sensations.
 This means I may physically feel what others are feeling in my own body or I might receive guidance from my intuition through body sensations.

 Before I learned how to define my energetic boundaries, my clairesentience felt like a curse.
 I took on other people’s energy left and right.
 My body was constantly picking up emotions from friends, family, and even strangers around me and trying to process it.
+But I didn’t know how to process it.
 It was so overwhelming, I had to shut down my intuitive abilities and find a way to close off to the world.
 Some of the ways I did this was by changing my posture, avoiding eye contact, and avoiding deep conversations, especially ones where people were sharing their emotions.
 I shut down so much I could barely feel my own emotions within my body.

 Fast forward to my mid twenties when I began daily meditation and working with a somatic therapist.
 Some of my intuitive abilities began to reopen.
 I could feel more again.
 I learned how to identify some of the emotions I had been carrying around in my body for so long.
 Anger felt like a ball in my abdomen.
 Fear of rejection felt like a tearing in my chest.
 Joy felt like a lightness all around my body.
 It was freeing!
 However, opening up my own ability to feel also meant opening myself up to feeling others’ again.